Artifact EvaluationECOOP 2025

 Artifacts of technical research papers can include supplementary material such as tools, datasets, models, tutorial videos, or substantial items associated with the research or study presented in the paper.

-These artifacts enhance transparency and support the repeatability of experiments and precise comparison with alternative approaches, thus enabling higher quality in the research area as a whole.
-Additionally, artifacts enhance the overall understanding of the research by allowing others to review and build upon the work, making it easier for other researchers to perform their experiments, thus helping the original authors disseminate their ideas in detail.
+These artefacts enhance transparency and support the repeatability of experiments and precise comparison with alternative approaches, thus enabling higher quality in the research area as a whole.
+Additionally, artefacts enhance the overall understanding of the research by allowing others to review and build upon the work, making it easier for other researchers to perform their experiments, thus helping the original authors disseminate their ideas in detail.

-Consequently, artifacts should be taken seriously and recognized separately.
-We encourage you to submit relevant artifacts along with the manuscript of technical research papers.
+Consequently, artefacts should be taken seriously and recognized separately.
+We encourage you to submit relevant artefacts along with the manuscript of technical research papers.

 Badges